ProteinsWebTeam/pfam-docs/docs/pfam-database.rst

 *******************
 Pfam MySQL database
 *******************
 The Pfam MySQL database contains all of the data accessible via the website.
-The database currently consists of 65 tables.
+The database currently consists of 63 tables.
 Below is some basic documentation on the schema layout and how smaller numbers of tables can be put together to enable access to a subset of the data.
-At the time of writing, between releases 28.0 and 29.0, the fields within the tables and the results of queries are correct.
+At the time of writing, release 36.0, the fields within the tables and the results of queries are correct.
 The data within the tables will change with each release.
 Although we do not anticipate any major changes to the database, we reserve the right to make changes with or without warning; we will endeavour to update this document if such changes are made.
+Please note that we do not provide a public version of the Pfam database after release 36.0.

 A red diamond in the images below indicates a foreign key.
 In some images there are tables which appear not to be linked to any other table in the image.
 This is due to a foreign key being populated late in production of the database.
 The 'floating' table can still be joined and example queries of how to do so are given under each image.